 And when it comes to meat and fish, look out for duck, goose, end of season lamb, rabbit, and venison; haddock, mackerel, mussels, pollock and scallops.

-If you’re the type of person who prefers to let someone else take care of the cooking (and the washing up), these pumpkin-based dishes from local restaurants are all worth tracking down before our ‘Fire Break’ lockdown kicks in on Friday.
+If you’re the type of person who prefers to let someone else take care of the cooking (and the washing up), these super seasonal, pumpkin-based dishes from local restaurants are worth tracking down.

 This one’s on the menu all year round but is particularly in season now; a mild and creamy vegan curry perfect for the cooler weather.
 You can even have a go at making this at home – the recipe is available here.

-These guys are always good at busting out a seasonal special or two; this week’s is a roasted pumpkin pizza with mascarpone, garlic, parmesan and festive spices topped with hazelnuts & rocket.
+These guys are always good at busting out a seasonal special or two; this is their roasted pumpkin pizza with creamy burrata, hazelnut and garlic.